 Anne Greb MS, CGC is Director of the Joan H. Marks Graduate Program in Human Genetics at Sarah Lawrence College in Bronxville, NY.
 She received her Masters of Science in Medical Genetics from the University of Wisconsin and is certified by the American Board of Medical Genetics and the American Board of Genetic Counseling.

-Dr. Jean F. Jenkins is a Clinical Advisor, Genomic Healthcare Branch, Division Communication, Policy, and Education, NHGRI, NIH.
+Dr Jean Jenkins is a Clinical Genomics Consultant and owner of DNAandU LLC.
+Previously she worked as a Clinical Advisor, Genomic Healthcare Branch, Division Communication, Policy, and Education, NHGRI, NIH.
 She received her B.S.N. from the University of Maryland, M.S.N. at the Catholic University of America, and Ph.D. from George Mason University, Va.

 Constance Goldgar is an Associate Professor and Director of Graduate Studies at the University of Utah Physician Assistant Program where she teaches medical genetics and evidence based medicine.
 She received her BA degree in Biology from Grinnell College, and her physician assistant education and MS in Child Health from the University of Colorado Medical Center.
 She has worked to integrate genetics and genomics into the curriculum at the University of Utah Physician Assistant Program, but also throughout PA education.

 Dr. Richard Haspel is an Assistant Professor of Pathology at Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School.
 He obtained an MD from Cornell University, a PhD in Molecular Cell Biology from Rockefeller University and completed a residency in Clinical Pathology at Brigham and Women's Hospital.
 He is currently the Pathology Residency Program Director at BIDMC.